About the Walk and Talk Podcast

 Below are some recent episodes of the Walk and Talk Podcast.
 [View All]

-In Episode #32, I discuss podcast recording, production, and planning considerations.
-(25 Jun 2020) Listen using your favorite podcast service.
+In Episode #45, I talk about the Subaru Ascent as the last gasoline powered vehicle.
+(26 Sep 2020) Listen using your favorite podcast service.
 Anchor [Listen]Apple [Listen]Google [Listen]Spotify [Listen] Listen Using the Anchor Player Below Listen Using Our Website...

 Choosing the Best Content Medium

 The content on our website is provided using the method that best serves the information being delivered.
 So, it’s a mix of written articles, videos, and audio.
 For example, instructional documentation is offered with written guides, screenshots, and sometimes videos.
 Some of the content isn’t visually intensive and can be shared like an audio book, through spoken audio.

 In addition to considering what is the best content medium for our information, we also want to consider what’s the easiest way for people to receive information.
 While some people learn better visually, there are people who prefer to consume information audibly.
 Or perhaps they have no preference, but listening to something is the most practical option while driving, biking, walking, exercising, doing the dishes, or other tasks where watching a video or reading an article wouldn’t be practical.
 For those with visual impairments, the world of audio content is essential.
 So, this is our purpose for offering audio alternatives to our written content.